 Chania and 5km south of Chrysoskalitisa Monastery, in the southwesternmost tip of Crete.
 Elafonisi is an oblong peninsula, which often breaks in two parts by water giving the impression of being a separate island.
 It is a Natura 2000 protected area.
 The island is full of sand dunes with sea daffodils and jupiners.
-The endangered loggerhead sea turtle and several more rare animals and plants find shelter on the island; it is strictly forbidden to remove any plants, animals, shells and sand from the area.Elafonisi is located 76km west of
+The endangered loggerhead sea turtle and several rare animals and plants find shelter on the island; it is strictly forbidden to remove any plants, animals, shells, and sand from the area.Elafonisi is located 76km west of

 Sightseeing and history

 The island was once occupied by pirates, but now it attracts thousands of visitors.
 This is reflected in the name of the island.
-Elafonisi means “Treasure island” in Greek, named after the treasures that pirates stored here.
+Elafonisi means “Treasure Island” in Greek, named after the treasures that pirates stored here.
 Who knows, maybe you’ll be lucky to find a hidden treasure when you come here...

 Strolling on the island definitely is worth the effort.
 You can trek for 20 minutes until the lighthouse on the edge of the island.
-The area is called Agia Irini (Saint Irene), after the picturesque chapel with the endless view to the sea.
+The area is called Agia Irini (Saint Irene), after the picturesque chapel with an endless view of the sea.
 In order to get there, you walk through magnificent landscapes with dunes and beautiful coves.
 The current lighthouse in Agia Irini was built before the German occupation (1939) and was seen from 30 miles.
 There was a smaller lighthouse before, built after 1907.
 This was erected after the tragic sinking of the Austrian ship Imperatrix, in February 1907.
 38 people were killed out of the 140 passengers.
 Their bodies were buried on the island.

 Lastly, 5km north of Elafonissi, there is the Chrysoskalitisa monastery.
 This monastery has been built on a high rock and was fortified.
 According to the legend, the last step of the staircase leading to the monastery is golden, but can only be seen by those who really believe in god.